The Honey Harvest

 |---|---|---|

-Practical note: targeting 20 % as a harvest objective is a common mistake.
-The legal limit is a threshold not to be crossed.
-In practice, harvesting with a target of less than 18 % leaves a real safety margin, particularly because honey can absorb ambient moisture during extraction and storage.
+Practical point: aiming at 20 % as a harvest target is a common mistake.
+The legal limit is a line not to cross.
+In practice, harvesting with a target of below 18 % leaves a real safety margin, not least because honey can absorb ambient moisture during extraction and storage.

 1.4 Weather window and ambient humidity